Cray-HPE/docs-csm/operations/network/management_network/load_saved_switch_config.md

 This procedure is intended for internal use only.
 It is used to quickly switch between configurations that are already loaded on the switches.

-This procedure needs to be done on all mgmt switches.
+This procedure needs to be done on all management switches.

 - Spine switches will have three total configuration files/checkpoints.
   - 1.2 fresh install